-We have estimated several specifications of our model.21 Our preferred model is relatively parsimonious, it has nine production parameters, 48 parameters that capture heterogeneity in preferences, the concavity parameter in the news production function (ρ), the parameter that captures the opportunity costs of time (β), and a variety of nuisance parameters that capture variances of error terms and thresholds for the ordered discrete choice models.
-Overall, we find that our model fits the observed data
+We have estimated several specifications of our model.28 Our preferred model is relatively parsimonious; it has nine production parameters, 48 parameters that capture heterogeneity in preferences, the concavity parameter in the news production func-

-$^{^{19}\}mathrm{A}$ separate appendix is available from the authors which provides additional discussions regarding identification and presents some results from a Monte Carlo Study.
+$^{^{26}\}mathrm{A}$ separate appendix is available from the authors which provides additional discussions regarding identification and presents some results from a Monte Carlo Study.

-20Instead of using a penalized likelihood estimator we could use a GMM estimator which stacks the moments associated with the score of the likelihood function and the moments obtained from the MCS.
+27Instead of using a penalized likelihood estimator, we could use a GMM estimator, which stacks the moments associated with the score of the likelihood function and the moments obtained from the MCS.

-$^{^{21}}$ As discussed in detail in Appendix B, we aggregate the eleven local news into four topics to reduce the dimensionality of the model.
+28As discussed in detail in Appendix B, we aggregate the eleven local news topics into four topics to reduce the dimensionality of the model.